BICILLIN C-R 900/300- penicillin g benzathine and penicillin g procaine injection, suspension

 Injection into or near a nerve may result in permanent neurological damage.

-Do not inject intravenously or admix with other intravenous solutions.
+FOR DEEP INTRAMUSCULAR INJECTION ONLY.
 There have been reports of inadvertent intravenous administration of penicillin G benzathine which has been associated with cardiorespiratory arrest and death.
+Therefore, do not inject intravenously or admix with other intravenous solutions.
 (See DOSAGE AND ADMINISTRATION section.)

 Prescribing Bicillin C-R 900/300 in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of a development of drug-resistant bacteria.